Senior Handbook

 SPECIALIST MATHEMATICS – General Subject

-Specialist Mathematics is designed for students who develop confidence in their mathematical knowledge and ability, and gain a positive view of themselves as mathematics learners.
+Students who undertake Specialist Mathematics will develop confidence in their mathematical knowledge and ability, and gain a positive view of themselves as mathematics learners.
 They will gain an appreciation of the true nature of mathematics, its beauty and its power.

 Pathways